jscutlery/convoyr/libs/plugin-cache/README.md

 The response body is modified, data are moved in a dedicated object and cache metadata are added.

-### Available stores
+### Available storage

 To cache HTTP responses we need to use a storage.
-This plugin comes with two store adapters:
+This plugin comes with two built-in storage:

 - `LocalStorageAdapter` that persists the cache between user's sessions.
 - `MemoryAdapter` that looses its cache between user's sessions.

-### Custom store
+### Custom storage

-You can create your own adapter by implementing the following interface.
+You can add your own storage by implementing the following interface.

 ```ts
 interface StoreAdapter {